nicolasgross/dotfiles/README.md

 # Nicolas's dotfiles
-This is a collection of my dotfiles, also including files which are currently not in use.
+This is a collection of my dotfiles, also including files that are currently not in use.

 ## Installation